Our people

 He has a BSc (hons) in psychology, a diploma in childhood and youth studies and master’s in human rights law, in which he researched the approach of the European Court of Human Rights and the United Nations’ approach to so-called ‘blasphemy laws’.

-Elizabeth is based in Brussels.
+Celine is based in France.

 Javan Lev Poblador